The Curve

 Mercatus Center

-OpenAI, Anthropic, Google DeepMind, METR, Open Philanthropy, Databricks, Federation of American Scientists, Encode Justice, GovAI, RAND, Vox, NYT, AIX Ventures, Epoch, Mercatus, Midjourney, Chroma, Center for AI Policy, Harvard, Yale, UC Berkeley
+OpenAI, Anthropic, Google DeepMind, METR, Open Philanthropy, Center for Humane Technology, Databricks, Federation of American Scientists, Encode Justice, GovAI, RAND, Vox, NYT, AIX Ventures, Epoch, Mercatus, Midjourney, Center for AI Policy, Harvard, Yale, UC Berkeley

 And Attendees from…